mlflow/mlflow/docs/source/projects.rst

   uses a Conda environment containing only Python (specifically, the latest Python available to Conda) when running the project.
 * Alternatively, you may provide a Docker environment for project execution, which allows for capturing non-Python dependencies such as Java libraries.
+See `Dockerized Model Training with MLflow <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an
- `See here <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow project with a Docker environment.
+  MLflow Project with a Docker environment.
 * Any ``.py`` and ``.sh`` file in the project can be an entry point, with no parameters explicitly declared.
 When you execute such a command with a set of parameters, MLflow passes each parameter on the command line using ``--key value`` syntax.